chulminy/CIVE497-CIVE700/task/Task8_NeuralNetwork/README.md

 **Due date**: April 9, 2019 (Tuesday) before 11:59 pm

 **NO MORE DELAY: I recommend submitting your report earlier**

+In this task, I am giving you two problems that can be easily solved by tuning the parameters.
+To better understanding the neural network, I recommend reviewing the codes in the folder and try to learn how the codes work.

 ## Problem 1 (50 points)
 See a folder of `problem1`